joyboy123-coder/etl-pyspark-matplotlib/etl_project/data/README.md

 | Michael P   | Scientist    | 45000   | 2019-07-30   |
 | Sarah Wong  | Engineer     | 57000   | 2020-10-12   |

-In the cleaned data:
-- Missing `Salary` values have been replaced with the mean salary for that department.
-- Missing `Joining Date` values have been filled with a default date or handled in another way.
-- Data formatting has been standardized, and the data is now ready for analysis.

 ## 🔧 How the Code Works